Associate Professor, Kinesiology

 How did you become interested in this research?

-As a clinician, I have always been interested in understanding how injury develops, how to screen for injury risk and how we may be able to intervene to reduce injuries in sport and physical activity.
+As a clinician, I have always been interested in understanding how injury develops, how to screen for injury risk, and how we may be able to intervene to reduce injuries in sport and physical activity.
 Over the course of my research career, I have focused on injury identification and risk reduction.
-Being able to extend this expertise to the Canada Games was a great way for me to become involved in research with high-level Canadian athletes.

 How do you plan on sharing your research?